fxu1024/fxu1024.github.io/docs/ds/addworknode.md

   --user-data files/user-data.sh \
   feng-ws6
 ```
-We will use this machine as new worker node.
+We will use this machine as the new worker node.

 - Open SSH terminal for new worker node and set the same hostname as your failed node.
 ```bash
 hostnamectl set-hostname feng-ws6.sme-feng.athens.cloudera.com
 ```

-- Create a new user to run commands on work node.
+- Create a new user to run commands on worker node.
 Give sudo access to this user.
 Give same username as master node.
 ```bash
 useradd cloudera
 echo cloudera > passwd.txt